falvarezcolq/sscpat/docs/Develop/language_config..md

 ```

-File django.po has the text to translate, you open this file and make this action
+File django.po has the text to translate, you should open this file and translate sentences

 ### Convert file django.po to binary for python interpreter
 ```